-Walsingham Abbey Grounds is now open to visitors.
+Walsingham Abbey Grounds and the Shirehall Museum are currently closed to visitors.

-We have adapted our entry procedures to make sure it is safe for everyone, visitors and colleagues, for us to open.
+We have adapted our entry procedures to ensure we make it as safe as we can here for everyone, visitors and colleagues.

-Our toilets will be closed.
+Our toilets are closed.
 Please use the public conveniences which are beside our entrance.

 Season tickets from £16.00 single.
 Please enquire at the admission desk.